dougbutner/gold/README.md

 # The 54 Golden Moons 🧑‍🚀

-Golden Moons represent a collective goal - reaching a GOLD price that's on the mirrored Fibonacci sell orders.
-Starting with Moon 16, we'll send out a NFT to the top GOLD economy participants + GOLD holders for each moon we land on.
-To land on the moon requires areacing above the price on the spot market, that is, clearing the sell order the moon represents, and thus raising that much funding.
+Golden Moons represent a collective goal - clearing one mirrored Fibonacci sell order.
+Starting with Moon 16, we'll drop a NFT to the top GOLD economy participants + GOLD holders for each moon we land on.
+To land on the moon requires reaching above the moon price on the spot market, that is, clearing the sell order the moon represents, and thus raising that much funding.

 *last two digits are insignificant until moon 27*